literal-gargoyle/randomKitSelector/README.md

 # Random Kit Selector
+Please Keep in mind that this plugin is still being activly worked on.
 A Minecraft plugin that allows OPed users to create custom kits and randomly assign them to players upon spawning, death, or first joining.
 The plugin is fully configurable and provides a seamless way to manage kits.

 ## Features